SyedIzzatUllah/SEO_Scrapper/README.md

 8) Internal Links
 9)

-Please try and let me know if you liked it..!!!!
+Please try and let me know if you liked it..!

 In future, I am looking to add some features which I will share it soon!